Youssef-obr/pde-surrogate-learning/README.md

   <img src="figures/energysin.png" width="520"/>
 </p>

-This decay is used as a sanity check that the numerical solver captures the dissipative behavior of viscous Burgers dynamics.
+This decay is used as a sanity check that the solver captures the dissipative behavior of viscous Burgers dynamics.

 ---